 Adequate organ function as outlined per protocol

 Willing to provide tissue from a newly obtained core or excisional biopsy of a tumor lesion.
 Newly-obtained is defined as a specimen obtained up to 28 days prior to initiation of treatment on Day 1.
+If fresh tissue is not available, 10 unstained slides (5

 For all males and females of childbearing potential, be agreeable to use an adequate method of contraception or birth control.
 For females of child bearing potential, a negative pregnancy test within 7 days of start of study drug is required Exclusion Criteria